cljdoc/cljdoc/doc/adr/0013-move-to-sqlite-for-storage.md

 Currently all artifacts cljdoc provides documentation for are in some maven repository — but we may want to expand do other sources (GitHub via tools.deps or similar).

 This may require additional namespacing as otherwise there might be conflicts between, e.g. GitHub and Clojars.

+#### Why not X?

+> This isn't intended to be a full analysis but just some basic notes.

+**Postgres:** SQLite gives us the same basic abstractions, reasonable performance for our current usage patterns while being significantly easier to operate.

+**Datomic:** Datomic is aimed at domains where time is an important component, which is not the case for cljdoc.
+Except for the H2 variant it has the same operational complexity as Postgres.
+H2's performance degraded when testing with the approach (blobs and all) described above.

+While Clojure people might be familiar with Datomic it's probably fair to assume that more people are familiar with SQL.
+This is important if we try to optimize for a diverse crowd of contributors.